-The Ministry, on behalf of the Crown, has no contingent assets (2020: \$nil).75
+The Ministry, on behalf of the Crown, has no contingent assets (2022: \$nil).75

-For a full understanding of the Crown's financial position and the results of its operations for the year, refer to the consolidated Financial Statements of the Government for the year ended 30 June 2021.
+For a full understanding of the Crown's financial position and the results of its operations for the year, refer to the consolidated Financial Statements of the Government for the year ended 30 June 2023.

-Some government departments choose to include the balance of revaluation reserves arising on the revaluation of Crown assets in this schedule, which is then renamed a schedule of non-departmental liabilities and revaluation reserves.
-This is not a requirement of Treasury Instructions, but is an appropriate response when revaluation reserve information is considered to be material.
+73 Some government departments choose to include the balance of revaluation reserves arising on the revaluation of Crown assets in this schedule, which is then renamed the schedule of non-departmental liabilities and revaluation reserves.
+Treasury Instructions do not require this, but it is an appropriate response when revaluation reserve information is considered to be material.

 74 Capital commitments that require disclosure include those relating to property, plant, and equipment, intangible assets, investment properties, and biological assets.

 75 Where there are no contingent assets, we consider it good practice to disclose this fact.

-STATEMENT OF TRUST MONIES FOR THE YEAR ENDED 30 JUNE 2021
+STATEMENT OF TRUST MONIES FOR THE YEAR ENDED 30 JUNE 2023